 Derivatives.
 Generally, derivatives can be characterized as financial instruments whose performance is derived at least in part from the performance of an underlying reference instrument.
 Derivative instruments may be acquired in the United States or abroad consistent with the Fund's investment strategy and may include the various types of exchange-traded and over-the-counter ("OTC") instruments described herein and other instruments with substantially similar characteristics and risks.
 Fund obligations created pursuant to derivative instruments may give rise to leverage, which would subject the Fund to the requirements described under "Asset Coverage" in the Fund's SAI.
 The Fund may invest in a derivative transaction if it is permitted to own, invest in, or otherwise have economic exposure to the reference instrument.
 Depending on the type of derivative instrument and the Fund's investment strategy, a reference instrument could be a security, instrument, index, currency, commodity, economic indicator or event ("reference instruments").
-The Fund may engage in derivative transactions to seek return, to hedge against fluctuations in securities prices, interest rates or currency exchange rates, or as a substitute for the purchase or sale of securities or currencies.
+The Fund may engage in derivative transactions to hedge against fluctuations in securities prices, or currency exchange rates, or to manage cash positions consistent with the Fund's investment strategy.
+Calvert VP SRI Balanced Portfolio may also use futures contracts to help manage duration and to seek to hedge interest rates, as substitute for direct investment in a particular asset class, to facilitate the periodic rebalancing of the Fund's portfolio and to make tactical asset allocations.
 The Fund may trade in the specific type(s) and/or combinations of derivative transactions listed below.